abolfazlakbary/fastapi-core/README.md

 9 - async structure in order to have better performance

 10 - Simple authentication based on JWT and capable of modification

+11 - test for connection of different applications